imlauer/imlauer.github.io/index.md

 * Watching porn, smoking cigarettes, or overeating is a way of cheating instead of addressing the underlying problem.
 * **[Zero sum games are bad](https://ibb.co/Rkm9JC39)([Archive in case you're on Tor](https://archive.is/vyaZd)): patent trolls, finance, sales, real estate, tip screen design, fake jobs, social media influencers, advertising.**
 * Housing is a moral issue: No one needs three homes while others have none.
 Overhousing is greed — put your extra properties back on the market.
 * Investment firms are parasites: They don’t build homes; they buy them to drain rent from workers.
-Flippers and funds inflate prices and call it “business.”
-3. End infinite rent.
+Flippers and funds inflate prices and call it "business".
 * End infinite rent: After paying the home’s value in rent, ownership should transfer.
 Rent should build equity, not vanish.
 * Ban corporate landlords: Homes belong to people, not balance sheets.
 Empty houses in a housing crisis should be taxed into use.
 * [Infinite Rent Unpatched Exploit](https://wrongthink.link/posts/infinite-rent-unpatched-exploit/) ([In Spanish](/infinite-rent-unpatched-exploit.html))